OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

 ### Managing runtime overhead in scene expansion

-A scene management application that uses a differed node graph to perform scene aggregation, processing and real-time manipulation of 3D data and its translation to a rendering engine, needs to optimize performance in all cases to ensure maximum performance.
+A scene management application that uses a defered node graph to perform scene aggregation, processing and real-time manipulation of 3D data and its translation to a rendering engine, needs to optimize performance in all cases to ensure maximum performance.
 Either to aim